zscole/divine_keys/README.md

 The contract includes a list of registered players, character information, and in-game assets (e.g., items, NPCs, locations).
 The game framework consists of a series of contracts that are being written in a private repository that also contains more functional versions of the POC contracts provided within this document.
 If this document gets any traction and proves that individuals would like to contribute to the overall project, I will make that repository public.

 ## Character Creation
 Users are able to customize their chracter's `name`, `race`, and `class`.
 The remaining stats are randomly generated upon mint.
 These stats cannot be changed once the character NFT has been minted.
 Instead, these stats can be modified, or boosted, in combination with unique items that can be aquired in-game by completing quests, looting fallen opponents in PVP matches, found randomly in dungeons, or traded within other players.
+The production implementation of this contract will follow a factory pattern.

 ```
 pragma solidity ^0.8.13;